- Who We Serve

 Even if an organization has built a robust strategy designed to accomplish everything it needs to, there are still several challenges to overcome.
 This isn’t surprising, given that any shift towards greater customer-centricity requires some degree of organizational change.
 For some, the change is modest.
 For some, transformational.
 For others, it’s just really hard.

-In our work with organizations of all sizes (from the Fortune 100 to mid-market leaders) and across industries (from insurance and technology to retail and banking) we’ve seen a number of common challenges that these companies have had in operationalizing their customer experience strategies.
+In our work with organizations of all sizes (from the Fortune 100 to mid-market leaders) and across industries (from insurance and technology to retail and banking)—including culture and change management guidance—we’ve seen a number of common challenges that these companies have had in operationalizing their customer experience strategies.

 The biggest “blockers” occur when companies don’t...